imcbee/GA-SEI725-Project-2---Medium/README.md

 6. Express app that renders HTML pages from EJS templates.
 7. RESTful Routes designed with REST convention.
 8. Use EJS to render objects from MongoDB.
-9. Design and demonstrate dastabase document relationship(s) (one-to-many or many-to-many).
+9. Design and demonstrate database document relationship(s) (one-to-many or many-to-many).
 10. Style design with CSS flexbox, grid, bootstrap or other CSS framework.
 11. Deploy on Heroku.

 ### Stretch Goals:
-1. Establish User Authentication (user login/logout and registeration).
+1. Establish User Authentication (user login/logout and registration).
 2. Allow users to have an avatar profile picture.
-3. Create user privelges (i.e. edit, delete posts, comment and review article).
+3. Create user privileges (i.e. edit, delete posts, comment, review article and user related posts).
 4. Establish an embedded model to measure likes on an article.
 5. Measure article read time using a functional algorithm.
 6. Create a home "Start Reading" button to allow a user to read a random article from the database.
 7. Create a "Our Story" route to github repository.
+8. Use media queries to ensure pages render nicely in different screen sizes.

 ## Wireframe:<a name="wireframe"></a>